deen

 ORWO Net GmbH

-On 04.11.2002, ORWO Net GmbH is entered in the commercial register.
+On 04.11.2002, ORWO Net GmbH wasentered in the commercial register.
 This time, timing was perfect, as the modern laboratory could grow into the "age of digital photography”.
-As a result, ORWO Net generated double-digit sales increases over several years, and the number of employees increased tenfold to currently over 300.
+As a result, ORWO Net generated double-digit sales increases over several years, and the number of employees increased tenfold to over 300.

 The takeover of Foto Quelle